Home Last completed House Completed Houses

 Arkansas City Habitat for Humanity is a non-profit, ecumenical Christian ministry whose mission is to partner with qualified families in need and provide them the opportunity for safe, decent, affordable housing.

 Applications for Habitat House #24 will be accepted from February 1 – April 15, 2025.
-No house will be built in 2024-2025.
-The partner family will be selected by the first of June, The house will begin building in September and be finished by the end of February.
+The partner family will be selected by the first of June 2025, The house will begin building in September and be finished by the end of February 2026.

-The Stansbury family take possession of their new Habitat home.
+The Knight family breaks ground on their new Habitat home.

-Habitat for Humanity is a non-profit Christian housing ministry whose vision is to work toward a world where everyone has a decent place to live.
-Habitat for Humanity International was established in 1976, and the Habitat for Humanity Arkansas City affiliate began building homes in 2001 and has built one new habitat home each year since then.
-The funds for constructing the homes are provided through mortgage payments, donations and fundraisers.
+Habitat for Humanity is a non-profit Christian housing ministry with a vision of a world where everyone has a decent place to live.
+Habitat for Humanity International was established in 1976, and the Habitat for Humanity Arkansas City affiliate began building homes in 2000 and has built a new Habitat home nearly every year since then.

 CLICK HERE